ArneBinder/recursive-embedding/README.md

 # recursive-embedding (rec-emb)

-Train embeddings for hierarchically structured data. recursive-embedding is a research project.
+Train embeddings for hierarchically structured data. rec-emb is a research project.

 ## Idea

 A lot of real world phenomena are structured hierarchically.
-Modeling them within tree structures seems to be a natural approach.
+Creating a semantic model that exploits tree structure seems to be a native need.

 ### The Embedding Model